 Your close relatives, like your parents, full siblings, and children, have a 50% (or 1 in 2) chance of having the same DNA variant.
 Other relatives might also have the same DNA variant.

-Sharing this result with your family members is important so that they can talk to a healthcare provider about genetic testing for CHEK2 DNA variants.
+Sharing this result with your family members is important so they can decide if they want to have genetic testing.